kruthar/symbol/README.md

     1
     2
     ```
-* 'blockcomment' - open and close a multiline comment
+* `blockcomment` - open and close a multiline comment

     ```
     > print one